Khushi13337/URL-shortener/README.md

 npm start
 Above command can be used on the shortner_backend side to run server side

-Internal working of the project
+Internal working of the project:-

-Backend
+Backend:
-Authentication using bcrypt and jsonwebtoken while logging in and signup.
+1.Authentication using bcrypt and jsonwebtoken while logging in and signup.
-Shortening of URL using shortid
+2.Shortening of URL using shortid
-Search functionality using MongoDB atlas search.
+3.Search functionality using MongoDB atlas search.
-Fetching of all URLs with their notes and shortid in addition to its earlier extended URL.
+4.Fetching of all URLs with their notes and shortid in addition to its earlier extended URL.

-Frontend
+Frontend:
-Login and Signup page for authentication
+1.Login and Signup page for authentication
-Home page to get information about the website
+2.Home page to get information about the website
-The actual feature page consists of an area for notes and URL pasting to get shortened URL.
+3.The actual feature page consists of an area for notes and URL pasting to get shortened URL.
-Implemented authorization to keep user data secure and private
+4.Implemented authorization to keep user data secure and private

 References